valtech/aem-easy-content-upgrade/Readme.md

 ## GetHistory

 Prints the history of the specified last runs.
+The entries are sorted by date and start with the last run.

 Parameters:
  * Start index: starts with 0 (= latest history entry)